matbloch/electron-flask/readme.md

 ## Encountered Issues

 - asar is read-only, .pyc files cannot be created
-- When bundling the standalone Python executable in asar, a random filename is generated.
+- When bundling the standalone Python executable in an .asar, a random filename is generated.
 This makes life-cycle management of the backend service difficult (see also section *Bundling*).

 ## Notes